pmem/pmem.github.io/_posts/2017-12-18-pmemkv-benchmarking-engines.md

 ### Why LevelDB?

 We chose to port `db_bench` from LevelDB (even though the RocksDB fork has some nice additions) because of license compatibility.
-LevelDB is BSD licensed (like all of NVML) where RocksDB is GPL.
+LevelDB is BSD licensed (like all of PMDK) where RocksDB is GPL.

 The `pmemkv_bench` utility relies on significant code ported from LevelDB.
 This code is located in a new `leveldb` source directory, with all original license and copyright headers intact.